litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 ```
 This tells us that we really do have an Selinux access control issue to correct.

-###Selinux Troubleshooting process:
+### Selinux Troubleshooting process:

 Note: The sample Litmus experiment is set-up with the exception of applying `chaosengine.yaml.`
 1. We need to log into all worker node the cluster where the `pumba` pod will try to run.
-This is required since we don't know which on worker node the pod will be created.
+This is required since we don't know on which worker node the pod will be created.
 Elevate privileges with sudo.
 2. Checked the permissions on /var/run/docker.sock and /run/docker.sock:
 ```console
 $ ls -lZ /run/docker.sock /var/run/docker.sock